Hnfull/Splendente-USB/README.md

 ![](https://img.shields.io/badge/Version-1.0.3-green.svg)
 ![](https://img.shields.io/badge/Licence-MIT-red.svg)

-- Copy data from target machine to USB key and USB key to target machine with an open session
+- Copy data from target machine to USB key and  from USB key to target machine with an open session by connecting on target machine a multiports USB adapator that contained one rubber ducky and one usb key inserted

 ## Targets
 - Windows platform only